jkammering97/energy_viewer/README.md

 # Energy Viewer

 Welcome to this interactive Application about global electricity prices.
 It was created in a two week course at the University of Gothenburg.
-You can access the application through this link: https://newrepo-khs69mdaovscycxwngywtm.streamlit.app
+You can access the application through this link: https://newrepo-khs69mdaovscycxwngywtm.streamlit.app The aim is to display information from the eurostat database and make an analysis possible for business owners as well as private households.
+The dashboard offers to look at different dimensions of consumptions, which define the electricity prices.
+The prices are classified and grouped based on these consumption categories. **please view the production page in a non-chromium based browser, for instance Firefox.
+There is an error displaying PDFs on chromium-based browsers (chrome, opera, brave, edge etc.)

 ## price view
 This part of the application displays data from these two statistics on eurostat.com: